buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 granted to non-member users.
 There are the following user roles available:

 - `Owners`: An owner of the profile, has special permissions as archiving the profile.
-- `Admins`: Administrators are usually granted with most permissions within a profile.
+- `Admins`: Administrators are usually granted with most (but not all) permissions within a profile.
 - `Moderators`: A moderator role can be assigned with extended permissions for managing users and content.
 - `Members`: Normal members of the profile usually can create content and access most sections of a profile.
 - `Guests`: A profile guest is a special kind of member, which may is granted with fewer permissions as normal members.